Kodotautas/Data-Engineering/README.md

 7 - Python and Rust performance for Data Engineering comparison.

 8 - Real-time data pipeline using Rust in GCP.
 The pipeline utilizes Pub/Sub.
 The ingested data loaded into BigQuery.

+9 - Example how to use Gemini Pro as a text translator in BigQuery.